Best Practices for Infographic Ideation, Development, and Design

 Infographics usually contain facts, short sentences, graphs, and/or visual icons to present information in a new, exciting, and easily-digestible way.
 To develop content for your infographic, it is often easiest to begin writing without a length in mind and later discarding facts and sentences that don’t fall in line with the narrative of the infographic.

 Using an active voice and concise facts will get your major points across effectively.
 Remember: words are great, but visual content is power.
 Be deliberate about the words for the piece, but don’t get bogged down in the writing phase; instead, focus on how to display the data with conviction using icons, graphs, and other visual components.
-For more tips on content creation, you can take a look at some blog posts on the subject here and here.

 By the time you’ve completed the content development stage, your written work should tell a complete story including relevant facts and punchy sentences that will educate your readers from start to finish.
 But we’re not at the end just yet.
 In fact, we’ve just reached a key component in infographic creation: the design.